Photo Credit: Jihan Cerda Photography

 3. Change Your Name and/or Update Marital Status

 If you are changing your name after your wedding, be sure to think through all of the possible accounts you’ll need to update.
 Start first with your Social Security card, your driver’s license, and your major bank accounts.
 Then move on to your employer, insurance companies, and other major accounts.
 You’ll also need to update your marital status in many of the same places, as well as beneficiary for life insurance.
+See our Ask Etta feature Do I Really Need to Change My Last Name?

 4. Preserve Your Wedding Day Memories